ykkunkels/ESIR_portal/README.md

 **Key Features**

-Current version: 1.1.9
+Current version: 1.1.10

-The items from the repository can be searched and selected by one the following attributes:
+The items from the repository can be searched and selected by one or all of the following attributes:

 *  Item ID
 *  Wording in original language